vikpande/MS-openhack-project/README.md

 code ~/.kube/config
 ```

-Which version of kubectl you are using :
+To know the version of kubectl :

 ```
 kubectl version